 Here are some additional points you should consider:

-- Once you are enrolled in a combined BS/MS program, you become a graduate student and are charged graduate tuition and fees.
+• Once you are enrolled in a Combined Degree Program (BS/MS), you become a graduate student and are charged graduate tuition and fees.
 Since these are higher than undergraduate tuition and fees, the result can be a financial burden.

-- You will have two GPAs – one for undergraduate and one for graduate.
+• You will have two GPAs – one for undergraduate and one for graduate.
 You will be subject to academic standards at both levels.

 • Always enroll for combined courses on your undergraduate record.
 The combined courses will be added to your graduate record after your BS graduation.